dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

     ```

 In Java, the method takes two `IndArray` instances and outputs a third.
-If people read your paper, it's clear how to use it.
+If people read your paper, it’s clear how to use it.
 In Scala, the function takes two [Breeze Matrices](http://www.scalanlp.org/api/breeze/#breeze.linalg.Matrix)
 and outputs a matrix.

-For the Python code, you realize that `matrix_a` isn't clear to users.
+For the Python code, you realize that `matrix_a` isn’t clear to users.
-You don't want them passing in lists of lists, so you add some documentation:
+You don’t want them passing in lists of lists, so you add some documentation:

 ```python